-Unfortunately not every campsite pad is going to be concrete and level.
-You will encounter sites of gravel, sand, full of potholes or other bumps and lumps.
+Unfortunately, not every campsite pad is going to be concrete and level for your RV or trailer setup.
+You will encounter sites filled with gravel, sand, full of potholes or other bumps and lumps.
 Now you don’t want to fall asleep while falling against the side and you don’t want to damage your RV refrigerator (which needs to remain level to function).
-You will need to level your travel trailer yourself.
+You will need to level your RV or travel trailer yourself.

-There is one big benefit to RV or travel trailers jacks and that is keeping your RV level.
-Keeping your RV level will have many benefits including keeping the cabin or your travel trailer comfortable, keep objects where they’re supposed to stay and, of course, keep your absorption refrigerator working right.
+There is one significant benefit to RV or travel trailers jacks, and that is keeping your RV level.
+Maintaining your RV level will have many benefits including keeping the cabin or your travel trailer comfortable, keep objects where they’re supposed to stay and, of course, keep your absorption refrigerator working right.
 Unless you know you will be staying in a level RV pad, it’s a good idea to keep a few jacks on board with you.

-What to Look for When Buying Trailer Jacks
+What to Look for When Buying RV Trailer Jacks

-Choosing the wrong jack could cause damage to your RV, could break the jack or you could be snoozing and feel the jack give way, leaving you trying to restore order with a jack that just won’t work.
+Buying a jack, stabilizer or leveling blocks can be a little tricky depending on your trailer or RV.
+You need to make sure that the jack and your rig get along correctly.
+Choosing the wrong jack could cause damage to your RV, could break the jack or you could be snoozing and feel the jack give way, leaving you trying to restore order with a jack that won’t work.

-So that’s a great start on learning about RV travel trailer jacks.
-Make sure your RV and jack match up, choose quality over saving money and make certain you know how to use it before damaging your ride or yourself.
+That’s a great start on learning about RV travel trailer jacks.
+Make sure your RV and jack match up, choose quality over saving money and make sure you know how to use it before damaging your ride or yourself.
 Pull in, level out and enjoy yourself at the RV park, campground or resort of your dreams.